kyleco/kyleco.github.io/syllabus.md

 - How to identify and address practical complications in experiments.
 Experiments in software or internet businesses present numerous challenges that are less often seen in a research setting.
 Students should learn how to minimize practical threats to the validity of their experiments.
 - How to plan and evaluate experiments using simulations.
 Experimenters can use simulations to quickly understand complications and potential solutions.
 This skill is especially useful in the applied setting when theoretical approaches may be too time consuming or difficult to communicate.

+## Grading

+The course will be graded based on the following components:
+- 65% Assignments – Homework and Labs
+- 10% Attendance
+- 25% Final Exam

+## Attendance
+You will lose 10% of this grade for every class period you miss.
+And yes, that can turn negative (e.g. if you miss 11 class periods, your attendance score is -10%).

 ## Lecture plan
 ### Class schedule
 The course roughly splits in half.
 The first half focuses on establishing frameworks for thinking about experiments rigorously.
 In the second half we apply those frameworks to understand the complications of experimentation in practice.